tweepy/tweepy/docs/api.rst

 .. method:: API.add_list_member(slug, id)

    Add a member to a list.
 The authenticated user must own the list to be able to add members to it.
-Lists are limited to having 500 members.
+Lists are limited to 5,000 members.

    :param slug: |slug|
    :param id: the ID of the user to add as a member